pagekite/upagekite/README.md

 and maintain an encrypted connection, all at once!

-So once you have an idea what you want to develop, you will probably want to build your own custom Micropython firmware and "freeze" your Python code (along with upagekite and any other dependencies) into the binary.
-This allows Micropython to run the bytecode directly from flash and conserve RAM for use by your application.
+So once you have an idea what you want to develop, you will probably want to build your own custom MicroPython firmware and "freeze" your Python code (along with upagekite and any other dependencies) into the binary.
+This allows MicroPython to run the bytecode directly from flash and conserve RAM for use by your application.

 This also unlocks the ability to use the ESP32's "native" OTA updates to